Maude Delap

-Maude Jane Delap (7 December 1866 – 23 July 1953) was a self-taught marine biologist, known for being the first person to breed jellyfish in captivity, and thus observed their full life cycle for the first time.
-She was also involved in extensive study of plankton from the coasts of Valentia Island.
+Maude Jane Delap (7 December 1866 – 23 July 1953) was a self-taught Irish naturalist and marine biologist active on Valentia Island.
+Delap is known for being the first person to breed jellyfish in captivity and was one of the first to identity their life cycle.
+In collaboration with her sister Constance, Delap was involved in the extensive study of plankton from the coasts of Valentia Island.

 Early life and education

-Maude Delap was born in Templecrone Rectory, County Donegal, the seventh child of ten of Rev Alexander Delap and Anna Jane (née Goslett).
+Delap was born on 7 December 1866 at Templecrone Rectory, Dungloe to The Rev Alexander Delap and Anna Jane Delap.
+The seventh of ten siblings, Delap was the elder sister of the marine biologist Constance Delap.
 In 1874, when Maude was aged 8, the family moved to Valentia Island when her father became the rector of the island and Cahirciveen.
 Maude and her sisters received very little formal education in contrast to their brothers, though they benefited from some progressive primary school teaching.
 Maude and her sister Constance were encouraged in their interest in zoology and biology from their father, who himself published notes in The Irish Naturalist and elsewhere.